 Lens defects, part V: Control ring malfunction

-Except in some of the oldest photographic lenses, the aperture and focusing are manipulated through twisting a ring (some old lenses used levers), while with zoom lenses, the third control may be based on a third ring, or a push-pull mechanism combined with the focus ring.
+Except in some of the oldest photographic lenses (and some historical oddities), the aperture and focusing are manipulated through twisting a ring (some old lenses used levers), while with zoom lenses, the third control may be based on a third ring, or a push-pull mechanism combined with the focus ring.
 This article is dedicated to the malfunctions of these controls – mostly in the form of excessive stiffness, but also other forms of malfunction.
 Each of the most common types of control surfaces will be addressed in turn.

 Further, specialist lenses (adjustable soft focus lenses, shift and tilt-lenses, adjustable field curvature lenses) may have further controls, that – due to the relative scarcity of these lenses – this article will not cover.
 This article will also not cover the auto/manual focus switches available on many autofocus lenses or other ‘newfangled contraptions’ such as focus limiters or switches for Image stabilisation.